 Keyword for this page: Volunteer

-The Polk County School Board has an outstanding volunteer program, with over one million service hours donated by more than 30,000 volunteers each year.
+The Polk County School Board has an outstanding volunteer program.
 Investing in our schools helps students succeed.
+To learn more, contact the Department of Public Relations & Strategic Partnerships at (863) 534-0636.

 The security of our students is a primary concern.
 Volunteers pay a one-time, non refundable fee of $25.00 to cover the cost of a Florida Department of Law Enforcement background check.
 Payment is made by certified check or money order payable to the Polk County School Board and submitted with a volunteer application at the school site.
-Volunteer approval is continuous from year to year and applies to all Polk County Schools.
 Check with your school and make sure you are not already approved.

 Contact your school site in two weeks to receive an orientation and begin volunteer service.